 I’m going to put a shout-out in here to Liberation Unleashed and other forms or insight inquiry practices.
 If you’re interested in really seeing the nature of experience for yourself rather than just thinking and exchanging ideas about it, and you’re in a reasonably stable state, inquiry practices can be enormously liberating.
 When you see through the illusion of the stories and beliefs you tell yourself, the ideas of meaning and purpose also lose their meaning, and you’re left with all that is: just Experience.

-Existential depression may also be an expression of beliefs and feelings stuck in complex PTSD.
+Existential depression in gifted individuals may also be an expression of beliefs and feelings stuck in complex PTSD.
 A lack of a greater connection to a wider humanity, closed off by the effects of complex PTSD.
 Suicidal ideation, too, can be driven by feelings of not belonging, of not being supposed to be here, also rooted in complex PTSD.
 It’s called complex for a reason…

 Social and political responses to the COVID-19 pandemic brought many of us into a state of languishing.
 Languishing includes feelings of stagnation, monotony, and emptiness.